Welcome to Sweden! Lundagård's Ondrej Gomola writes about some of the things that might be good to know for new exchange students in Lund.

 This might not be the most relevant if you’re already in Lund, but the most practical tip I have heard from talking to exchange students here is to start looking for housing early.
 It is difficult to find housing in Lund, so the moment you know you’re coming, look around, sign up for novisch queues and send in applications.

-Sweden is known for its excellent healthcare and generous state aid, but without the personnummer (personal identification number), some things are more difficult for internationals than for residents (see my article about the personnummer from January of this year).
+Sweden is known for its excellent healthcare and generous state aid, but without the personnummer (personal identification number), some things are more difficult for internationals than for residents (see my article about the personnummer).
 However, if you need medical treatment, the healthcare services will assign you a temporary personnummer.
 So, fret not!

 In the more everyday sense, you might need to consult your doctor if you have a health issue or there’s something on your mind.
 To do this, you have to call your local healthcare centre, the vårdcentral or 1177, the national healthcare service.
 There, you will meet a joyous symphony of telephone menus, although an English option is usually present.
 You are then allotted a call time and the vårdcentral theoretically should call you back.
 In practice, however, this usually only takes place when you use a Swedish phone number to call in the first place.
 So here’s a tip: when calling your vårdcentral, call from a Swedish phone number.
 And call in the morning, ideally right after they open.
 Most aren’t open on weekends, either.

 The meteorological phenomena that accompany life in southern Sweden can be very different to what you are used to if you come from, say, near the Equator.
 Not so much if you’re coming from Belgium or Scotland.
 The winters here can get quite dark and rather nippy, so warm and waterproof winter clothing is a must.
 If you don’t own a waterproof jacket, procuring yourself a sturdy poncho is a good place to start.
 There are many outdoor and second-hand shops in Lund where you can find yourself one of these!